 Virgil lived during a time of transition from the Roman Republic to the Roman Empire.
 The people of Rome traded the power of the Republican Senate for the power of the first Roman Emperor Augustus.

 Virgil had to create a national novel that would help to cement the legitimacy of the Roman Empire.
-Drawing inspiration for Homer’s Odyssey Virgil would create the foundational national epic the Aeneid.
+Drawing inspiration from Homer’s Odyssey Virgil would create the foundational national epic the Aeneid.

 However, it was not the Aeneid itself which made Virgil one of the greatest and most influential writers of history.
 It was his ability to both critique the Augustan regime while also glorifying the Roman People that forever cemented Virgil’s legacy and reason for being on this list.